tytan652/rfcs/text/0045-add-notion-of-protocol.md

 If the currently selected encoder (codec) is not supported by the service, the encoder will be changed and the user will be notified about the change.

-## What if there are various registered outputs for one protocol ?
+## What if there are various registered outputs for one protocol?

 The improbable situation where a plugin register a output for an already registered protocol could happen, so managing this possibility is required.